rajarshisg/rajarshisg/README.md

 I am an aspiring software engineer currently pursuing my undergraduate studies in Computer Science & Engineering [@KIIT, Bhubaneswar](https://kiit.ac.in/).

 My primary interest lies in Algorithms and Problem Solving.
-Talking about development I mostly on work full-stack web development with Node.JS.
+Talking about development, I mostly on work full-stack web development with Node.JS.
 You can checkout my projects, and don't forget to give a 🌟 if you like them.

 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="300" height="200" />